Fooling Partial Dependence via Data Poisoning: Related Work

-In contrast, we investigate the realm of machine learning predictive models trained on tabular data (including neural networks). \cite{slack-fooling-lime-shap} contributed adversarial attacks on post-hoc, model-agnostic explainability methods for \textit{local-level} understanding; namely LIME \citep{lime} and SHAP \citep{shap}.
-The proposed framework provides a way to construct a biased classifier with safe explanations of the model's individual predictions.
-Since we focus on global-level explanations; instead, the results will modify a view of overall model behaviour, not specific to a~single data point or image. \cite{misleading} conducted a~thought-provoking study on misleading effects of manipulated model explanations which provide arguments for why such research becomes crucial to achieve responsibility in machine learning use. \cite{defense-aggregation} present a defence strategy against the attack via data change of \cite{dombrowski-manipulated-explanations}.
-The main idea is to aggregate various model explanations, which produces robust results without changing the model.
-Robustness of neural networks became a crucial factor in nowadays research, as one wants to trust black-box models and extend their use to more sensitive tasks \citep{nn-defense-1, nn-defense-2}.
-Further related are studies on security breach in remote explainability \citep{remote-attack}, and fooling fairness methods \citep{faking-fairness, attack-model-fairness}.
+Since we focus on \emph{global-level} explanations, instead, the results will modify a view of overall model behaviour, not specific to a~single data point or image.
+Lakkaraju and Bastani \citep{misleading} conducted a~thought-provoking study on misleading effects of manipulated Model Understanding through Subspace Explanations (MUSE) \citep{muse}, which provide arguments for why such research becomes crucial to achieve responsibility in machine learning use.
+Further, the robustness of neural networks \citep{nn-defense-1, nn-defense-2} and counterfactual explanations \citep{slack2021counterfactual} have became important, as one wants to trust black-box models and extend their use to sensitive tasks.
+Our experiments further extend to global explanations the indication of Jia et al. \citep{explanation-quality-vs-model-accuracy} that there is a correlation between model complexity and explanation quality.